WHY YOUR STUDENTS WON’T (OR CAN’T) SPEAK

 Here’s a funny thing.
-When you learn your first language, speaking is the first skill you acquire, which would suggest that it’s the easiest of the four skills to master.
+When you learn your first language, speaking is the first skill you acquire, which would suggest that it’s the easiest of the four skills.
 But when you learn a second language, speaking is very likely the last skill you acquire, as you find it the most taxing.
 The reason is not all that difficult to fathom.
 Listening and reading require no output from you.
 You hear the words, you listen to the words, and either you understand them or you don’t.
 If you don’t, there’s no embarrassment or shame involved – it’s just one of those things.
 Writing, of course, does require your output, but you do have recourse to a dictionary and Google in the process, (or you can ask your big sister for help), and once the writing’s done you can go over it as many times as you want, checking, revising and rewriting.

 But speaking is a different story.
 For one thing, once it’s said, it’s said.
 You have no chance to review and correct your words.
 (Of course you can resay your words, but that’s all a bit embarrassing.)
 You’ve produced some oral language, and there’s an expected result – namely the listener understands or doesn’t understand what you have said.
 If he or she doesn’t understand, here’s where the embarrassment factor comes into the equation.
 You’ll be met with a blank stare, or a ‘huh?’ or a ‘pardon?’ and then you’ve got to go through the whole thing again, with no guarantee of success this time round, or the next.
 Ooh, the shame of it all!
 I wish I’d never opened my mouth in the first place!